pmary/data-structure-in-javascript/README.md

 The standard arithmetic operations, +, -, \*, and / can be used with parentheses forcing the order of operations away from normal operator precedence.
 Other very useful operation is the remainder (modulo) operator, %.

-> **Good to know**: The exponentiation operator \*\* is part of the ECMAScript 2016 (ES7) proposal and will eventually be implanted in all browsers when the specification will be stabilized.
+> **Good to know**: The exponentiation operator \*\* is part of the ECMAScript 2016 (ES7), finalized in June 2016.
+It will eventually be implanted in all browsers but for the moment check the support before you use it.

 ```javascript
 console.log( 2+3*4 ); // 14